 One of NOAH’s most important roles representing the companies that research, develop, manufacture and market animal medicines in the UK, is to provide information and seek views on subjects affecting our industry.
 This involves consultation with NOAH members to reach a consensus view.
 We also hold discussions with other organisations representing those who regulate, prescribe, supply and use animal medicines, to ensure that the animal medicines market is well regulated and our members’ products are used responsibly.

-As a member of HealthforAnimals, the global animal health organisation, and IFAH-Europe, the European federation for animal health, NOAH promotes the UK industry view at an international level.
+As a member of HealthforAnimals, the global animal health organisation, and Animalhealth Europe, the voice of the European animal medicines industry, NOAH promotes the UK industry view at an international level.
 We also provide information on global and EU legislative developments and technical information back to our members.